amanloc1/IntraShareIt/README.md

 Tools Used : Java Swing, Socket Programming

+Compile and run first server then run client with corresponding parameters

 #For TCPClient

  if at least three argument are passed, consider the first one as directory path,